 Kicking off in August, League One pits 24 teams against each other, home and away, over the course of 10 gruelling months.

-At the end of the season the top 2 in the league are automatically promoted to the Premiership.
+At the end of the season the top 2 in the league are automatically promoted to the Premier League.

-The teams finishing in third, fourth, fifth and sixth places in the Championship qualify for the Play-Offs - where they get to battle it out for the one remaining promotion place to the Premiership.
+The teams finishing in third, fourth, fifth and sixth places in the Championship qualify for the Play-Offs - where they get to battle it out for the one remaining promotion place to the Premier League.

 The third and sixth placed teams, and fourth and fifth placed teams, play each other in a two-legged Semi-Final before competing in the Final at Wembley.